shizmob/focon-util/README.md

 24: (debug TX?) [no pin]
 ```

-Connect a 90-140V DC power supply to pin 1, and bridge the address pin pairs as desired (or leave them all unbridged for ID 0).
+Connect a 90-140V DC power supply to pins 1 and 2, and bridge the address pin pairs as desired (or leave them all unbridged for ID 0).
 Connect a RS-485 transceiver to pins 13, 17, and 21.
 Testing so far worked without any 120 ohm terminating resistor.

 ## License